 When should I spay/neuter my cat?

-Cats as young as eight weeks of age can be spayed or neutered safely.
+Healthy cats as young as six weeks of age can be spayed or neutered safely.
 Studies have shown that cats altered at less than six months of age do not have an increased risk of physical or behavioral problems, as compared to those that undergo surgery later.
 Early-age spaying and neutering may prevent problem behaviors before they occur.
 If it hasn’t already been done, spaying or neutering should be considered for any pet with a behavior problem, regardless of age.
 For certain behaviors, surgery may reduce or eliminate the problem, even in older cats.
 Consult with your veterinarian or veterinary behaviorist for further information.